AABearBots/First-Closed-Doors-Competition/README.md

 ## Step 1: Setting Up Your Algobot Team Github Organization

 Let's start by [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Algobot Team.
 Make sure the name of the organization starts with "AA", just like in the above example _AAMasters_.
-Also make sure that the word "_algobots_" is part of the organization's description.
+Also make sure that the word "_algobot_" is part of the organization's description.

 ## Step 2: Node.js